Is Genuine Dialogue Still Possible?

 John Y. Kwak, PhD

-John is assistant professor of pastoral theology at Western Seminary.
-He is also the assistant director of the Doctor of Ministry program.
+John is Associate Professor of Pastoral Theology at Western Seminary.
+He is also the interim director of the Doctor of Ministry program.

 Read his bio.